 Jennifer Shannon (Lori Loughlin) has a knack for getting herself entangled in a mystery.
 Her business buying and selling antiques being the most commonality that brings these mysteries to her doorstep, and today is no different.
 She and her business partner are furnishing a home about to be on the market with some antique pieces.
-Surrounding this grand house is a rumor that there is a curse on the home, only its realtor (and Jennifer’s friend) sets out to disprove this theory.
-She doesn’t believe there is anything wrong with the house and to prove that, she sets up a live feed with plans to spend the night in the house.
+Surrounding this grand house is a rumor of a curse on the home.
+However its realtor (and Jennifer’s friend) sets out to disprove this theory.
+She doesn’t believe there is anything wrong with the house; to prove that, she sets up a live feed and spends the night.
 Morning comes and Adrian remains unmoving on the video feed. garage sale mystery: the deadly room

-Many avid fans probably still remember Lori Loughlin from her “iconic” role in the cult classic Full House but since then, she has also became a familiar face in Hallmark productions.
+Many avid fans probably still remember Lori Loughlin from her “iconic” role in the cult classic Full House.
+Since then, she has also became a familiar face in Hallmark productions.
 Her roles vacillate between parts in (the popular) Janette Oke series, When Calls the Heart to now her role as a garage sale maven, Jennifer Shannon.
-This is the third in the mystery series and has undergone some cast changes through those three films, but are still entertaining.
+This is the third in the mystery series and has undergone some cast changes through those three films.
+Still, they’re pretty entertaining.
 They’re equal parts cozy mystery and ode to the importance

 amateur sleuthing; her son the resident tech geek who helps his mother with all things technology; and her daughter who only recently began working in the antique shop.
-On the family front, both kids get a cute story – a school dance and a roaring 20’s dress, which might not add to the mystery yet certainly makes things cute.
+On the family front, both kids get a cute story; a school dance and a roaring 20’s dress, which might not add to the mystery yet certainly makes things cute.
 The cast seems to enjoy their roles and as a result makes